 By keeping content like this niche and sharing original, insightful ideas, you can quickly gain an engaged following of relevant people.
 It’s a good tactic for demonstrating expertise, building trust, and leveraging influencers.

 In summary, there are plenty of ways to use Twitter that don’t involve regurgitating the same old tired content.
+Don’t allow your team to continue regurgitating content on Twitter.
+It won’t help your results.
 If your strategy is in need of a refresh, consider these five ideas for turning Twitter into more than just a link sharing tool for your business.